kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/1-install/install.md

 ## Task 5: Setup Application

 1. Use SSH on your local laptop to connect to the Compute host.
 All following commands in this task run on the **Oracle Linux Compute host**, not on your local laptop.

+    'oci_livelab' is the same SSH private key used for SCP in Task 4 Step 2

     **macOS Terminal**